jihyukkim-nlp/BasisCustomize/README.md

 This PyTorch code was used in the experiments of the research paper

-Jihyeok Kim*, Reinald Kim Amplayo*, Kyungjae Lee, Sua Sung, Minji Seo, and Seung-won Hwang. **Categorical-Metadata-Representation-for-Customized-Text-Classification**. _TACL_, 2019.
+Jihyeok Kim*, Reinald Kim Amplayo*, Kyungjae Lee, Sua Sung, Minji Seo, and Seung-won Hwang.
 [**Categorical-Metadata-Representation-for-Customized-Text-Classification**. _TACL_, 2019.](https://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00263)
 (* equal contribution)